 If you are struggling to meet your payments contact us as soon as possible to discuss your options on 0345 140 0845.

 If you are on a low income you may be eligible to receive Council Tax Reduction.
-Contact us to discuss what we can do to help you.
+Find out if you are eligible by using the Council Tax Reduction Claim portal.

 If you are already in receipt of Council Tax Reduction, you may be able to request an Exceptional Hardship Fund payment if you are experiencing hardship caused by unusual or extreme circumstances.
 The Exceptional Hardship Fund policy statement can be found under Related Links and application form can be found under Do It Now.